 Reporting deaths and death certificates

-In the Netherlands all deaths must be reported to the municipality.
+Are you a funeral director in the Netherlands?
+If someone has died, this must be reported to the municipality.
 If you are a funeral director you may do this on behalf of the next of kin.
+Only after declaration of death may a deceased person be buried or cremated.

 Reporting a death